wazcov/wazcov.github.io/_posts/2021-05-08-Promise-In-Filter.md

+---
+title: How To Use Promise In Filters With JavaScript
+author: waz
+layout: post
+fabulist-selected-sidebar:
+- sidebar-1
+  image: /wp-content/uploads/2019/09/coder-600x800.jpeg
+---

 So you're coding some JavaScript and you've learned about Asynchronous Promises, then some sorts and filters, but you've tried to combine the two and got stuck.
 If you search around, you'll find a lot of people saying you simply can't use Promises in filters.
 That's mostly true, but with some clever coding you can get it to work.
 This is how.